 Image SEO is by far and away one of the easiest wins you can have when trying to optimise your on-page SEO.
 Many businesses either forget or get the basics wrong, which makes it more worthwhile for you to do.
 Take advantage of your competitors’ mistakes.

 Think back to the last time you put an image up on your website.
-You probably downloaded it from the internet somewhere and then uploaded it straight to your website.
-Unfortunately, this is not what counts as image SEO, you have basically added 100kg to what should be a 100 metre sprinter.
+You probably downloaded it from the internet and uploaded it to your website.
+Unfortunately, this is not what counts as image SEO; you have added 100kg to what should be a 100-metre sprinter.

 Image SEO or image optimisation is the practice of optimising images or graphics on a website.
 The objective of image SEO is to improve the rankings of a website in Google Image Search and the regular search results.
 Optimising images provides additional information to search engines, helping them understand the content and subject of the image.
 Image SEO covers all aspects of the graphic, such as file name, size of image and even the file type.

 Image SEO creates many advantages for your search performance such as better user experience, faster website load times and more ranking opportunities.
 The ultimate goal of image SEO is to increase your search performance.

 For those that just want to get stuck straight into image SEO on their site, we have created an image SEO checklist.

 Images play a significant part in how we experience the web.
 Think about your experience online, if faced with a page that is a block of text, you would question the website’s legitimacy.
 Research shows that people are 80% more likely to read content that includes an image and 64% more likely to remember it afterwards.
 It was reported in 2018 that increasingly more users are directly searching for images, as 22.6% of all web searches were being performed in Google Image search.